Financial Planning

 When saving for retirement with a SEP IRA, contribution limits are as follows:

-• Contributions may be up to 25% of each employee’s annual compensation.
-This is a generous percentage, but the maximum dollar amount for contributions is capped ($69,000 in 2024 tax year).
+• Generous contribution limits.
+Employers may contribute up to 25% of each employee’s annual compensation.
+This is a generous percentage, but the maximum dollar amount for contributions is capped at $69,000 for the 2024 tax year and $70,000 for 2025.

-• Self-employed individuals may contribute up to approximately 20% of their net self-employment earnings to their own SEP account.
+• Self-employed contributions.
+Self-employed individuals may contribute up to approximately 25% of their net self-employment earnings, or adjusted earned income, to their own SEP account.

-Because contributions are tax deductible, as a business owner, you can likely take a tax write-off by contributing to your SEP IRA up to the limit.
-This can be a great way to reduce your overall tax liability while building up your retirement savings.
-Since SEP IRA contributions are based on W-2s (employee compensation) and can vary based on your business structure, talk with your tax professional to understand the best way to proceed.
+Because contributions are tax-deductible, as a business owner, you can likely take a tax deduction by contributing to your SEP IRA up to the limit.
+This can be a great way to reduce your overall tax liability while building up your retirement account.
+Since SEP IRA contributions are based on net income and can vary based on your business structure, talk with your tax professional to understand the best way to proceed.

 SETTING UP A SEP IRA

 • Finalize the written plan.
-The IRS has a model plan you can adopt to simplify the process.
+The Internal Revenue Service has a model plan (Form 5305-SEP) you can adopt to simplify the process.
+This form outlines the terms of the SEP plan and helps ensure compliance with IRS regulations.
 Depending on where you choose to hold the funds for the SEP IRA, some financial institutions may have their own models as well.

 • Decide on your business’s contribution.
-You’re not required to make contributions each year, but if you do, you must contribute to all eligible employees’ accounts equally.
+You’re not required to make contributions each year, but if you do, you must contribute to all eligible employees’ accounts equally, based on a uniform contribution rate.
+This includes any eligible employee over 21 who has worked for you in at least three of the last five years and received at least $750 in compensation during the year.

 • Create accounts.
-Set up separate accounts for each eligible employee and transfer funds into these accounts for all participants.
+Set up separate SEP IRA accounts for each eligible employee and transfer funds into these accounts for all participants.
+Each employee will manage their own SEP IRA account, including investment decisions and distributions upon retirement.

 Once you’ve followed these steps and established the plan with your chosen financial institution, you’ll need to prepare a few additional documents and either file them yourself or deliver them to your tax professional.
 For example, Form 5305-SEP is an instruction form from the IRS that has information on how much an employer can contribute to its employees’ SEPs based on compensation.
 It also provides information on applicable laws pertaining to these plans, such as minimum participation requirements and nondiscrimination rules.